About Maryland Deaf Culture Digital Library

 Maryland State Library

-Irene Padilla, the Maryland State Librarian, serves as the Chief Operating Officer of the Maryland State Library Agency.
-Padilla works with State and federal programs to improve library services in the 24 public library systems in the State of Maryland, the State Library Resource Center (SLRC), Sailor and Regional Resource Center programs.
-She also oversees the Maryland State Library for the Blind and Physically Handicapped (LBPH) and the Maryland Deaf Culture Digital Library (MD DCDL).
-Irene has a Bachelor of Arts (BA) in English Literature and Master of Library Science (MLS) from Western Michigan University.
-She also holds a Master’s in Public Administration (MPA) from George Mason University.
+Morgan Lehr Miller, the Maryland State Librarian, serves as the Chief Executive Officer of the Maryland State Library Agency.
+Miller works with State and federal programs to advance library services and resources in the 24 public library systems in Maryland, the State Library Resource Center, the SAILOR broadband and research service, and Regional Resource Centers.
+She also oversees the Maryland State Library for the Blind and Print Disabled and Maryland Deaf Culture Digital Library.
+Prior to serving as Maryland State Librarian, Miller was the Executive Director of the Cecil County Public Library system.
+She has a Bachelor of Arts (BA) in English Language and Literature from the University of Maryland and a Master’s in Library and Information Science (MLIS) from Drexel University College of Computing and Informatics.